sarahlehman/smalltownkitten/content/post/an-update-on-the-water-war.md

 Despite our rocky history, I couldn’t help but wonder...
 Is he okay?
 Was he let go from the job?
 Did he quit because he couldn’t achieve his unattainable goal of memorizing the names of the customers?
 I don’t know if this is farewell.
-He could be back in two weeks for all I know.
+He could be back in two weeks.
 But water-delivery-guy-number-one, wherever you are, I hope you are well.
 Suddenly I find myself hoping we see each other again.